Cesk Freixas: Biography

 Freixas started performing as a member of a Sant Sadurní d'Anoia based band called Pangea.
 They did mainly rock-song covers.

 His first solo performance took place in January 2004 in Igualada.
 In April 2004, he performed alone for the second time and used the live recordings for the sampler.

 Freixas' first album appeared a year later, in 2005: Set voltes rebel (Bullanga Records) (Seven Times a Rebel).

 In 2005, together with members of the fairly well-known band called Inadaptats, Freixas created and performed a show to pay homage to the Valencian singer-songwriter Ovidi Montllor.

 In 2006, Freixas uploaded a set of covers of international singer-songwriters including Silvio Rodríguez, Víctor Jara, Ovidi Montllor, Raimon, and Bob Marley, under the name of Les veus dels pobles lliures (The Voices of the Free Peoples).

-The next two albums have a slightly more modern sound and include some pop-rock songs with a touch of electronic music: El camí cap a nosaltres (The Path Towards Us) (RGB Suports, 2007), and La mà dels qui t'esperen (The Hand of those who await you) (Temps Record, 2009).
+The next two albums have a slightly more modern sound and include some pop-rock songs with a touch of electronic music: El camí cap a nosaltres (The Path Towards Us) (RGB Supports, 2007), and La mà dels qui t'esperen (The Hand of those who await you) (Temps Record, 2009).

 The fourth album, Tocats pel foc (Touched by the fire) (Temps Record) appeared in 2012.
 It features a more live-like sound, with a significant presence of Acoustic guitars.
 Freixas described it as a homage to Manuel de Pedrolo.

 In November 2013, Freixas published his first book: Paraules per a Gaeta (Words for Gaeta), thanks to the Publishing Cooperative Tigre de Paper.

 Protesta, the fifth album appeared in May 2014: under two formats: a CD with unedited material and also a DVD of the concert marking a decade of performances.
 The concert had taken place just after the death of Freixas' father.

 Freixas has so far performed over 1500 times.
 In 2015, he was awarded the Catalan Album of the Year Prize by the Radio Station Ràdio 4, as well as gaining popular recognition; he has won several Enderrock Awards including for Best DVD/Documentary.

 The sixth of Freixas' albums, Proposta, was launched in 2017 when Freixas became a father.

 In 2019 Freixas is presenting his seventh album: Festa Major.

 Cesk Freixas has also contributed to several albums either cooperative or by other artists, such as Projecte Mut's 10 anys i bons, #paualpalau by Pau Alabajos, or En les nostres mans, by Andreu Valor.